inaos/iron-array-python/doc/source/reference/expressions.rst

 window_strides
 ~~~~~~~~~~~~~~

-Number of elements to step in each dimension when traversing the window.
+Number of elements to step in each dimension for reaching the next element when traversing the window.